Back to Blog

 Step 7: Optimize CSS and JavaScript

-WP Rocket handles all of this.
-If using a free option:
+WP Rocket handles all of this with sensible defaults.
+If using a free alternative, try Autoptimize.

-Be careful: Aggressive optimization can break things.
-Test after each change.
+Be careful: Aggressive CSS/JS optimization can break things.
+Test after each change on multiple devices and browsers.

 Step 8: Update PHP

-Using PHP 7.4 or older?
-You're leaving performance on the table.
+Running PHP 7.4 or older?
+You're leaving significant performance on the table.

 Step 9: Optimize Fonts